Scope & Themes I·HE2020

 EADTU member organisations are exploring latest developments in the support of teaching and learning.
 In this respect, recent publications like machine learning, the use of artificial intelligence and learning bots are of interest to be further considered.
-The incorporation of artificial intelligence into teaching processes looks promising but needs to be further explored.
+The incorporation of artificial intelligence into teaching processes looks promising and first strategic approaches and implementations will be presented.

 Artificial intelligence concepts in education can be used for adapting learning materials and exercises to the needs of each student, e.g. to bridge knowledge gaps or to enrich courses materials.
 It can individualize learning adjusting activities to the learning rate of students.
 It can differentiate learning according to personal interests or to specific scientific or professional competences.

 EADTU universities are collaborating in this field and will report on applications applied and planned.

 Equal opportunities and inclusion